oVirt/ovirt-site/source/feature/detailed-numa-and-virtual-numa.html.md

 1. I-1.3 Statistics data of each host CPU core which include %usr (%usr+%nice), %sys and %idle.
 2. I-1.4 Data structure to be provided to MOM component
+3. I-1.7 NUMA distances capture from command
-3. I-1.5 Automatic NUMA balancing on host
+4. I-1.8 Automatic NUMA balancing on host

 *   I-1.3 Sampling host CPU statistics data in `/proc/stat`, the whole data format is showing as below.
 We will use column 1 to 5 which include user, system, nice and idle CPU handlers to calculate CPU statistics data in engine side